Taking and Editing Screenshots in Linux With Flameshot

 Before configuring Flameshot, you need to get it installed on your Linux system.

-In case you do not find it there, you can head on to its GitHub releases page and download the setup file suitable for your Linux distro.
-It is available in DEB (for Ubuntu), RPM (for Fedora) and AppImage (for all Linux distributions) format.
+You can also head on to its GitHub releases page and download the setup file suitable for your Linux distro.
+It is available in DEB (for Ubuntu), RPM (for Fedora) and AppImage (for all Linux distributions).

 How To Setup Flameshot?